 Or, how I scoffed an 8-course meal without even looking

+Blindfold dining Bahia experience was a concept I’d been wanting to try for a while.
 I have heard of the concept of blindfolded/dark dining, of course, being carried out abroad.
-But, as far as I am aware, only Bahia has done that here.
+But, as far as I am aware, only Bahia has done that on the Maltese restaurants scene.
 Do feel free to correct me.
 And I myself had never experienced it, even abroad.

 I will put my cards on the table: when I heard it was being done in Malta, I was extremely sceptical and I viewed it as a superficial gimmick.
 For me, a big part of the enjoyment of a dinner out involves using all my senses, including vision.

 I like to see the plating, the colours, the proportions… I consider it part of the experience.

 Also part of the experience is good conversation with my dining companion.
 After all, how am I going to justify the ingestion of all those calories if not with the excuse of good conversation.
 And I usually like to be able to see the other person while enjoying said conversation.

 So, I was a bit of a sceptic, at best.
 But, when I received an invitation to attend one of these Blindfold dining Bahia evenings, I accepted immediately.